Walt Disney World: 2013–present: Current advancements

 Starting on October 1, 2021, the resort honored its 50th anniversary with "The World's Most Magical Celebration", which lasted for 18 consecutive months ending on March 31, 2023.

-Disney's Magical Express, a complimentary transportation and luggage service offered to Walt Disney Resort guests that began in 2005, ended in January 2022.
-In August 2021, the Walt Disney Company announced that FastPass+, which had been free since its introduction in 1999, would be retired and replaced with Genie+, starting at $18 to $35 per day.
-This new system includes the option of adding "Lightning Lane", which will be used for top-tier attractions, for an additional charge.
-The pricing range depends on the crowd and day of purchase.
+The celebration involved the opening of new attractions across the resort, the temporary replacement of Happily Ever After with Disney Enchantment, and special limited-time merchandise.

+Disney's Magical Express service ended in January 2022, though free luggage-handling service for departing guests to Orlando International Airport was reintroduced in 2024 as Airport Luggage Transfer for guests of select hotels using American Airlines, United Airlines, and Southwest Airlines.
+Also, in August 2021, the free FastPass+ virtual queue service was replaced with Genie+, starting at $15 per day.
+Among other things, Genie+ allowed you to select attractions to use a "Lightning Lane" for, similar to FastPass+; the pricing range depended on the crowd and day of purchase.
+Genie+ was replaced with Lightning Lane Multi Pass and Lightning Lane Single Pass in July 2024.

-On April 22, 2022, the self-governing status which the Walt Disney Company had in the area around Disney World for more than 50 years came to an end after Florida Governor Ron DeSantis signed into law legislation requiring the area to come under the legal jurisdiction of the state of Florida.
-The new law also officially abolished The Reedy Creek Improvement District which the Walt Disney Company has used to run the area since May 1967, when then Florida Governor Claude Kirk signed into law legislation which granted the company special status.
-The law went into effect in June 2023.
-Along with this, as of May 2023, Governor Ron DeSantis has also been planning to target Disney's monorail system and let Florida's Department of Transportation inspect the privately owned system.
+The self-governing status which the Walt Disney Company had in the area around Disney World for more than 50 years came to an end on April 22, 2022, after Florida Governor Ron DeSantis signed into law legislation requiring the area to come under the legal jurisdiction of the state of Florida.
+The new law also officially abolished the Reedy Creek Improvement District, which the Walt Disney Company has used to effectively govern the resort since May 1967, when then-Florida Governor Claude Kirk signed into law legislation which granted the company special status.
+The new law went into effect in June 2023, with the formation of the new Central Florida Tourism Oversight District.
+To avoid unwanted regulation from the Florida state government, the Walt Disney Company signed an agreement with the Reedy Creek Improvement District just before state takeover that grants the Walt Disney Company full control over construction and development within the Walt Disney World Resort de facto indefinitely, by using a royal lives clause in the written contract.

-In August 2025, Walt Disney World officials described the resort as entering “an unprecedented era of growth,” announcing multiple new capital projects across its theme parks.